 RESOURCE QUANTITY, QUALITY, USE AND DISTRIBUTION

 The 2006 National Water Supply and Sanitation Policy (Décret No. 06.170 de mai 2006 Portant Adoption de Document de Politique et Strategies Nationals en Matière d’Eau et d’Assainissement en République Centrafricaine) embraces an integrated water resources management approach; the policy does not reach issues of the water rights of individuals or communities but anticipates future revisions to the Water Code and recognition of customary water rights.
-The Water Code recognizes the existence of “sacred waters” and provides for their protection by community leaders (ARD 2007a; GWP 2006; FAO 2009; WHO 2000).
+The Water Code recognizes the existence of “sacred waters” and provides for their protection by community leaders (Tetra Tech 2007a, GWP 2006, FAO 2009, WHO 2000).

 The Water Code provides for the imposition of water user fees.
 Water users are also responsible for paying for any pollution of water resources or damage to water quality.
-The extent to which the government is able to collect fees or enforce anti-pollution measures is unknown (ARD 2007a).
+The extent to which the government can collect fees or enforce anti-pollution measures is unknown (Tetra Tech 2007a).

 GOVERNMENT ADMINISTRATION AND INSTITUTIONS